MapCollaboration/NangaParbat/doc/GitHubHowToClone.md

-# GitHubWiP
+# GitHub - Work in Progress
 author: Chiara Bissolotti

-## Procedure followed
+## How to set up a private copy (mirror) of a public repository

-The aim of the procedure described here is to obtain a private repository (to become NangaParbatPrivate) that can communicate with the public NangaParbat to ``push`` and ``pull`` changes.
+The aim of the procedure described here is to obtain a private repository (to become NangaParbatPrivate) that can ``push`` and ``pull`` changes to and from the public NangaParbat.

 From:  https://stackoverflow.com/questions/10065526/github-how-to-make-a-fork-of-public-repository-private or
 https://medium.com/@bilalbayasut/github-how-to-make-a-fork-of-public-repository-private-6ee8cacaf9d3

 Create a new repo (let’s call it private-repo) via the Github UI.
 Then:
 ```
 git clone --bare https://github.com/exampleuser/public-repo.git
 cd public-repo.git